 Each month, we plan to highlight a specific member of the community.
-For August, that person is Tim Hall!
+For August, that person is Timothy Hall!

 Tim Hall is the founder and owner of Shadow Peak Inc., an independently run enterprise started in 2004 that specializes in Check Point training and consulting services.
 His company has assisted clients from all over the world, including one with firewalls located in Antarctica.

 Tim has been working with Check Point products since 1997, and as part of his work authored "Max Power: Check Point Firewall Performance Optimization", which centers on the performance intricacies of Check Point products.
 His newest publication, a second edition focusing on the R80 and R80.10 updates, is currently under development.

 Although Tim would consider himself an expert in R80.10, he noted, “CheckMates has helped me with learning about the new R80 release, learning about little nooks and crannies in the GUI, and the underlying implementation.”

 Apart from his love for technology, he also has a passion for collecting.
 Tim has a basement full of antique pinball machines from the 1970’s to the 1990’s, as well as a collection of arcade video games including Galaga, Tempest, and Pac-Man.

 In Tim’s words:

 "CheckMates is the continuation of spreading knowledge and assisting administrators with various problems.”